varigence/docs/bimlflex/getting-started/initial-configuration.md

 Configure the BimlFlex database connection in the **Metadata Connection** pane and connect to the BimlFlex Database.

 Once the connection is defined the metadata can be read into Excel.
-The master data is stored in the database and the working set is cached and displayed in Excel.
+The main data is stored in the database and the working set is cached and displayed in Excel.
 The data is not updated in real-time.
 It is important to commit changes to the database and to communicate within the development team to synchronize changes to the Metadata.

 Retrieve all metadata into Excel by clicking the `Get All Entities` and `Get All Settings` buttons in the Excel BimlFlex Ribbon UI.